 The Florida Medical Association opposes legislation mandating hospital staff privileges for non-physicians.
-(BOG November 1988) (Reaffirmed HOD 1998) (Reaffirmed HOD 2016)
+(BOG November 1988) (Reaffirmed HOD 1998) (Reaffirmed HOD 2008) (Reaffirmed HOD 2016) (Reaffirmed HOD 2024)

-P 450.009 ENCROACHMENT OF NONPHYSICIANS ON THE PRACTICE OF MEDICINE number of allied health professionals.
+P 450.009 ENCROACHMENT OF NONPHYSICIANS ON THE PRACTICE OF MEDICINE

+The Florida Medical Association (FMA) adopts the following statement on encroachment of non-physicians on the practice of medicine: "The decades since World War II have seen a very marked increase in the number of allied health professionals.
 These professionals include psychologists, optometrists, nurse practitioners, physical therapists and technicians and others.
 Allied health professionals possess very important skills in their respective fields and have made and can make lasting contributions to the total picture of health care.
 The FMA has no quarrel with the activities of allied health professionals when they act within the scope of their training and expertise.
 However, the FMA is concerned about repeated efforts by non-physician groups to take over functions properly restricted to doctors of medicine or osteopathy.
 One such area of encroachment is in the prescription of diagnostic and therapeutic drugs where both optometrists and pharmacists have recently obtained limited rights by legislative action which, in our opinion, is not justified by the training and experience of these practitioners and will be detrimental to the health of patients whom they attempt to treat.
 Other groups, such as psychologists, are mounting determined pushes to obtain admitting privileges to acute care hospitals despite the fact that they are not properly trained to direct hospital care.
 In the opinion of the FMA, only doctors of medicine or osteopathy have the proper background of training and experience to qualify physicians to prescribe drugs and assume overall responsibility for hospitalized patients.
 Allied health professionals often provide invaluable assistance in the care of hospitalized patients, but they do not have the background to qualify them to attempt total care of such patients.
 The FMA will cooperate in every way possible with allied health professionals to the end of improving total health care, but will resist all attempts by allied health professionals to assume the responsibilities of physicians without possessing the qualifications of doctors of medicine or osteopathy.
 The FMA will continue to oppose efforts by chiropractors and other less well trained groups or individuals that attempt to legislate practice activities beyond the scope of their training."
 (BOG June 1988)(Reaffirmed HOD 1998) (Reaffirmed HOD 2008) (Reaffirmed HOD 2012) (Reaffirmed HOD 2013) (Reaffirmed vis Res 17-307, HOD 2017)